The Most Famous

 People

-Pantheon has 7 people classified as Venezuelan religious figures born between 1902 and 1948.
-Of these 7, 2 (28.57%) of them are still alive today.
-The most famous living Venezuelan religious figures include Arturo Sosa, and Baltazar Enrique Porras Cardozo.
+Pantheon has 8 people classified as Venezuelan religious figures born between 1902 and 1960.
+Of these 8, 3 (37.50%) of them are still alive today.
+The most famous living Venezuelan religious figures include Arturo Sosa, Baltazar Enrique Porras Cardozo, and Edgar Peña Parra.
 The most famous deceased Venezuelan religious figures include Juan Vicente Pérez, Rosalio José Castillo Lara, and Jorge Liberato Urosa Savino.
+As of April 2024, 1 new Venezuelan religious figures have been added to Pantheon including Edgar Peña Parra.

 Living Venezuelan Religious Figures